Bear Creek's House System was founded in the fall of the 2017 – 2018 school year.

 - Mentor Groups—Each House has four mentor groups (two groups of boys, two of girls) which meet together with a House advisor.
 These small groups are ideal for relationship and discussion on topics relative to chapel and faith formation as the groups and mentors remain consistent throughout all four years of high school.

-- House Feasts—On these special days each House puts on a feast for its namesake, enjoying fellowship and inviting parents and siblings to attend.
+- House Feasts—On these special days each House puts on a feast for its namesake, enjoying fellowship and inviting alumni, parents, and siblings to attend.

 - House Challenges—Activities are focused on competition between the Houses for the annual House Cup.